 "A gun is a tool, Marian; no better or no worse than any other tool: an ax, a shovel or anything.
 A gun is as good or as bad as the man using it.
 Remember that."

 --Alan Ladd as Shane in "Shane" (1953)

 Although it's not as ingrained in silver screen lore as young Joey's film-ending plea ("Shane!
 Come back!"), the titular character's best quote remains a sound pro-gun argument.

 "That'll be the day."

-An often-overlooked rock music legend states that Buddy Holly, Jerry Allison and Sonny Curtis loved this line so much that they used it as a title of a future Crickets hit.
-The song “That’ll Be The Day” had an immeasurable impact on popular music.
-It later became the Beatles’ first recording under prior band name the Quarrymen.
+An often-overlooked rock music legend states that Buddy Holly, Jerry Allison, and Sonny Curtis loved this line so much that they used it as a title of a future Crickets hit.
+The song "That'll Be The Day" had an immeasurable impact on popular music.
+It later became the Beatles' first recording under the previous band name, the Quarrymen.
 In short, this quote puts just one degree of separation between the Duke and the Beatles!

 Pretty much every Wayne impersonation stresses his supposed tendency to nickname others "Pilgrim."
 On the contrary, he only spoke the line in two films.
 He first used it as a nickname for Jimmy Stewart's character in The Man Who Shot Liberty Valance.
 It makes sense that John Wayne's legacy as a quotable cowboy is tied to this film, as it's an all-time great Western.
 He uttered the line the final time a year later in McClintock.

 "I know enough about men to steer clear of them."

 --Katharine Hepburn as Eula "Goodnight in Rooster Cogburn" (1975)